- Ketogenic Diet Benefits

 A ketogenic diet is a dietary approach that focuses on minimal carbohydrates, moderate amounts of protein and high healthy fat consumption — the three keys to achieving nutritional ketosis.
 In fact, it's what I recommend for most people who would like to optimize their health.

-If you're trying to lose weight, then a ketogenic diet is one of the best ways to do it, because it helps access your body fat so that it can be shed.
+• Weight loss — If you're trying to lose weight, then a ketogenic diet is one of the best ways to do it, because it helps access your body fat so that it can be shed.
 Obese people in particular can benefit from this method.

 Even my own body was able to feel the benefits of following a ketogenic diet.
 I was able to drop my weight from 180 to 164 pounds, despite eating 2,500 to 3,000 calories per day.
 Since then, I have increased my consumption to 3,500 to 4,000 calories just to maintain my ideal weight.

-The human body can use sugar and fat as fuel sources.
-However, the latter is preferred because it is a cleaner, healthier fuel, as it releases far fewer reactive oxygen species (ROS) and secondary free radicals.
+• Fighting inflammation — The human body can use both sugar and fat as fuel sources.
+However, the latter is preferred because it is a cleaner, healthier fuel that releases far fewer reactive oxygen species (ROS) and secondary free radicals.
 By eliminating sugar from your daily food consumption, you're decreasing your risk of developing chronic inflammation throughout your body.

-Jeff Volek, Ph.D, is a registered dietitian specializing on how a high-fat, low-carb diet can affect health and athletic performance.
-In one of his books, he states that ketones have a similar structure to branched-chain amino acids that can be useful for building muscle mass.
+• Increasing muscle mass — Jeff Volek, Ph.D., is a registered dietitian specializing in how a high-fat, low-carb diet can affect health and athletic performance.
+He's written many scientific articles on this topic, as well as two books, and he explains that ketones have a similar structure to branched-chain amino acids that can be useful for building muscle mass.
 Ketones spare these amino acids, leaving higher levels of them around, which can help promote muscle mass.

-Constant hunger can cause you to consume more calories than you can burn, which can eventually lead to weight gain.
+• Reducing appetite — Constant hunger can cause you to consume more calories than you can burn, which can eventually lead to weight gain.
 A ketogenic diet can help you avoid this problem because reducing carbohydrate consumption can reduce hunger symptoms.
-In one study, participants who were given a low-carbohydrate had reduced appetites, helping them lose weight easier.2
+In one study, participants who were given a low-carbohydrate diet had reduced appetites, helping them lose weight easier.2

-By altering your diet to a ketogenic approach, you can reduce your risk of developing type 2 diabetes.
+By altering your diet to a ketogenic approach, you can reduce your risk of developing Type 2 diabetes.
 In a study published in Nutrition & Metabolism, researchers noted that diabetics who ate low-carbohydrate ketogenic diets were able to significantly reduce their dependency on diabetes medication, and may even reverse it eventually.3

 Cancer is a devastating disease and is one of the leading causes of death all over the world.
 To make things worse, the medical profession has practically ignored evidence that indicates cancer as a metabolic and mitochondrial problem, causing conventional cancer treatment methods to fall short on their promises.

-I believe (as well as the numerous experts I have interviewed) that over 90 percent of cancer cases are either preventable or treatable.
+I believe (as well as the numerous experts I have interviewed) that over 90% of cancer cases are either preventable or treatable.
 The key here is to view cancer as a metabolic dysfunction, allowing you to gain control over this dreadful disease.
 Simply put, the right foods and strategies may help suppress cancer growth while simultaneously pushing it into remission.

 What most people don't know is that cancer cells are mainly fueled by glucose.
 In this regard, the ketogenic diet may be the best answer.
 By depriving them of their primary source of fuel, as well as protein restriction, cancer cells will literally starve to death.

-In addition, research regarding the ketogenic diet in relation to fighting cancer has grown over the years, and the data indicates that aside from being a form of cancer prevention, the ketogenic diet may help complement common cancer treatments, such as radiation therapy and chemotherapy.4
+In addition, research regarding the ketogenic diet in relation to fighting cancer has grown over the years, and the data indicate that aside from being a form of cancer prevention, the ketogenic diet may help complement common cancer treatments, such as radiation therapy and chemotherapy.4

 There are several variations of the ketogenic diet based on specific needs: